GEO technical audit checklist: 25 items to check

 A complete GEO technical audit covers 25 items across five areas - AI crawler access, llms.txt, schema markup, content structure, and technical foundations - and sites that pass all 25 checks are statistically far more likely to appear as cited sources in AI-generated answers.

-AI Crawler Access (check these first)
+AI crawler access (check these first)

 - ☐ GPTBot not blocked - confirm